Tax residence in Norway when moving to or from Norway

-If you stay abroad but do not meet the requirements for cessation of your tax liability to Norway under the rules referred to above, you will still be tax resident in Norway under Norwegian internal law.
-If you are tax resident in both Norway under Norwegian internal law and in the country where you are staying under that country's internal law, the issue of residence must be determined in accordance with the provisions of the tax treaty between Norway and the other country.
-The same applies if you become tax resident in Norway and are still tax resident in the country from which you have moved.
+If you stay abroad but do not meet the conditions for cessation of tax liability to Norway under the rules referred to above, you’ll still be resident in Norway for tax purposes under Norwegian domestic law.
+If you’re resident for tax purposes in both Norway under Norwegian domestic law and in the country to which you emigrate under that country's domestic law, the issue of residence must be determined in accordance with the provisions of the tax treaty between Norway and the other country.
+The same applies if you become resident in Norway for tax purposes and are still resident for tax purposes in the country from which you emigrated.

-Where are you resident under the tax treaty and what consequences does it have?
+Where are you resident pursuant to the tax treaty, and what significance does it have?

-When you are tax resident in both countries, your residence status must be determined in accordance with the provisions of the tax treaty's article concerning tax residence (normally Article 4).
-Under this provision, you shall be deemed to be resident in the country in which you have a permanent home available to you.
-If you have a permanent home available to you in both countries, the decisive factor is with which country your "personal and economic relations are closer (centre of vital interests)".
-If this does not provide a clear answer or you do not have a permanent home available in either of the countries, you will be deemed resident for the purposes of the tax treaty in the country in which you have an habitual abode.
-If you have an habitual abode in both countries, you will be deemed to be resident in the country of which you are a citizen.
+When you’re resident for tax purposes in both countries, your residential status must be determined in accordance with the provisions of the tax treaty's article concerning residence for tax purposes (usually, Article 4).
+Under this provision, you’ll be considered resident in the country in which you have the use of a permanent residential property.
+If you have a permanent residential property in both countries, the decisive factor is where you have the "strongest personal and financial links (the centre of your life interests)".
+If this does not provide a clear answer or you do not have a permanent residential property in either of the countries, you’ll be deemed resident for the purposes of the tax treaty in the country in which you ordinarily live.
+If you have ordinary periods of residence in both countries, you’ll be considered as resident in the country of which you’re a citizen.

 Residence under the tax treaty will be of significance in determining which income can be taxed in Norway.

-If you are resident in Norway under both internal law and the tax treaty, you will in pricipal be liable to tax in Norway on all your capital and income.
-The tax treaty contains rules concerning the avoidance of double taxation and it may also limit your obligation to pay tax to Norway.
+If you’re a resident in Norway under both domestic law and the tax treaty, you’ll generally be liable to pay tax to Norway on all your wealth and income.
+The tax treaty contains rules concerning how to avoid double taxation, and it may also limit your tax liability to Norway.

-If you live in another country and believe that your connection to that country is such that you are resident there under the tax treaty, you should bring this matter up with the tax office in Norway.
-You will then need to present a Certificate of Residence and provide the information concerning your connection to the other country and to Norway that is necessary in order for the tax office to assess the question of residence.
-The same applies if you are actually taxed on the same income in both the other country and in Norway.
+If you claim your residence pursuant to a tax treaty is in another country for part of or the entire income year, you must present a Certificate of Residence and information concerning your affiliation to the other country and to Norway that is necessary in order for the tax office to assess the question of residence.
+The same applies if you’re actually taxed on the same income in both the other country and in Norway.

-If a double taxation situation is not resolved in this way, you must bring the matter up with the tax authorities in the country in which you claim to be resident.
-If you claim to be resident in a country other than Norway, you must bring the matter up with either the Ministry of Finance in that country or with the tax authority which has been authorised to deal with such double taxation cases.
-If the authority dealing with the case concludes that you have been taxed on the same income in two countries, they will bring the matter up with the Directorate of Taxes or the Ministry of Finance in Norway if they are unable to eliminate the double taxation themselves.
-If you are resident in Norway, you can bring the matter up with the Directorate of Taxes.
+If a double taxation situation is not resolved in this way, you must bring the matter up with the tax authorities in the country in which you believe you’re resident.
+If you’re resident in a country other than Norway, you must bring the matter up with either the Ministry of Finance in that country or with the tax authority that is competent to consider such double taxation cases.
+If the authority that considers the case concludes that you’ve been taxed on the same income in two countries, they’ll bring the matter up with the Directorate of Taxes or the Ministry of Finance in Norway if they cannot solve the matter of double taxation themselves.
+If you’re resident in Norway, you can bring the matter up with the Directorate of Taxes.

-If you are tax resident in Norway under Norwegian internal rules but resident in another country under a tax treaty, you will always be obliged to submit a fully completed tax return to the Norwegian tax authorities.
+If you’re resident in Norway for tax purposes under Norwegian domestic rules but resident in another country under a tax treaty, you’ll always be obliged to submit a fully completed tax return to the Norwegian tax authorities.

-The rules concerning tax residence in Norway in connection with moving to or from Norway are set out in Section 2-1 second to sixth paragraphs of the Taxation Act.
+The rules concerning residence in Norway for tax purposes in connection with immigration and emigration are set out in section 2-1, subsections 2 to 6 of the Taxation Act.

 Salary income and other benefits that were earned on the basis of your personal work input, but that is not paid before your tax liability in Norway ceased under internal law, must be recognised as of the date your tax liability ceased and be taxed in Norway.
 This could for example be holiday pay, bonus payments, severance pay (“parachute payments”), etc. It doesn't affect your tax liability if the payment amount isn't determined until after the work has been performed, or that the payment isn't to be made until a certain period of time after the work was performed.